 Rhizomorphs are macroscopic, 1-5 mm diam., reddish brown to black, bundles of organized hyphae with an organized apically growing tip.
 Rhizomorphs grow through soil, produce branches, and look very much like roots (rhizo-morph) or shoestrings (thus a common name for the disease, “shoestring root rot”).
 They use energy from a stump or killed tree to grow and infect a nearby tree.
 They can grow many meters through the soil.

 When I was a fresh assistant professor, I was so excited about Armillaria species that I spent the better part of a day digging up a rhizomorph system, more or less intact.
 The featured image above shows the result.
-The ruler in center is 32 cm long; the total length shown
+The ruler in center is 32 cm long; the total length shown might be 20 m.

 The third means of dispersal, basidiospores, seems to be the least common.
 Although mushrooms and basidiospores are common enough, the spores don’t seem to get established very easily.
 There is indirect evidence that they do occasionally colonize stumps or wounds, especially in moist climates.